-First Trust Advisors L.P. ("FTA") announces the declaration of the monthly distribution for First Trust Enhanced Short Maturity ETF, a series of First Trust Exchange-Traded Fund IV.
+WHEATON, Ill., November 30, 2021--(BUSINESS WIRE)--First Trust Advisors L.P. ("FTA") announces the declaration of the Monthly distribution for FT Cboe Vest Gold Strategy Target Income ETF®, a series of First Trust Exchange-Traded Fund.

 The following dates apply to today's distribution declaration:

 ACTIVELY MANAGED EXCHANGE-TRADED FUNDS